cobyeastwood/blue-bot/README.md

 			Check(m1.Ticker, EMA)
 		}

-	Later on a custom strategy can be added.
+	Later a custom strategy can be added.
 	<br/>

 		for {